TheSoundOfAIOSR/rg_production/Manual.md

 - high : amount of high frequency components

 #### Text Area
-This area displays text that reports back the status of the application after a command is executed.
+5 This area displays text that reports back the status of the application after a command is executed.

 #### Audition, Play and Play MIDI
-Audition button: allows to generate only one note, to be able to audition the sound before generating the whole note range
+6 Audition button: allows to generate only one note, to be able to audition the sound before generating the whole note range

-Play button: playback button for the audition sample
+7 Play button: playback button for the audition sample

-Play MIDI button: allows to load and playback a MIDI file (.mid).
+8 Play MIDI button: allows to load and playback a MIDI file (.mid).
 Requires a fully generated note range to operate

 #### Sample Display
-The plot displays the latest generated sample, only after generating a whole note range (does not display audition samples).
+9 The plot displays the latest generated sample, only after generating a whole note range (does not display audition samples).
 The slider below it controls the length of sample playback

 #### Volume and Pan
-Volume slider: controls the global volume of the sampler Pan slider: controls the panning of the instrument (0-1) Left to Right
+10 Volume slider: controls the global volume of the sampler Pan slider: controls the panning of the instrument (0-1) Left to Right

 #### On screen Keyboard and Octave, Settings
-The keyboard offers an interface to perform the generated note range of samples, tow octaves at a time.
+11 The keyboard offers an interface to perform the generated note range of samples, tow octaves at a time.
-Octave Up button: allows to switch the octave range of the on screen keyboard by two octaves up and down.
+12 Octave Up button: allows to switch the octave range of the on screen keyboard by two octaves up and down.
-Goto Settings button: opens the settings window
+13 Goto Settings button: opens the settings window

 ### Settings Window

 The Settings window allows to control the audio settings of the app.
-Audio Input: the microphone input for receiving voice commands Audio Output: the audio output device
+1 Audio Input: the microphone input for receiving voice commands 2 Audio Output: the audio output device
-MIDI Input: allows to select an external MIDI controller to use for performing with the sampler Hardware Buffer size: sets the audio hardware buffer size Software Buffer size: sets the audio software buffer size Sample Rate: selects the sample rate for the generated samples Export button: allows to save the generated sampe as a .wav file
+3 MIDI Input: allows to select an external MIDI controller to use for performing with the sampler 4 Hardware Buffer size: sets the audio hardware buffer size 5 Software Buffer size: sets the audio software buffer size 6 Sample Rate: selects the sample rate for the generated samples

 ## Using the app